ibrahimadlani/sponsors-club-backend/docs/domain/users.md

 ## Serializers and workflows
 - `RegisterSerializer` handles both agent and collaborator sign-ups.
-Agent registrations require a `display_name` and automatically create an `AgentProfile`.
+Agent registrations automatically create an `AgentProfile`, seeding its `display_name` from the provided first/last name (or email when absent).
   (Collaborator onboarding into organisations is managed by the organisations app.)
 - `MeUpdateSerializer` updates core user fields and, when provided, synchronises the agent profile's `display_name`.